CSC3170-2022Fall/project-team-1/README.md

 ## Directory Structure Explanation

 The PHP files were classified into two parts:
-- Webpage part (root directory): PHP fils here directly serve as the webpages the users can visit.
-Most of their code are backend.
+- Webpage part (root directory): PHP files here directly serve as the webpages the users can visit.
+Most of their codeisare backend.
 - Frontend part (frontend directory): Those here don't directly serve as the webpages.
-Most of their code are frontend.
-They indirectly serve as the webpages by being `require`d by the PHP files in the root directory.
+Most of their code is frontend.
+They indirectly serve as webpages by being `require`d by the PHP files in the root directory.

 ---